German Forest walk at Hughenden

 Turn left off the bridleway just before the field gate, following the footpath uphill between the trees.
 At the T-junction, turn right along an open path which skirts the lower edge of Hanging Wood.
 On your right here you can get a good view of the D'Israeli Monument and of Echo Valley towards High Wycombe.
 In spring and summer look out for the colourful wildflower banks on both sides of the path.

-Echo Valley is a typical Chiltern dry valley that was carved from the chalk during the Ice Age.
-The valley would have formed during the glacials (long cold periods) of the Ice Age, from about half a million years ago.
-During these times the ground would have been frozen like modern-day Arctic permafrost: the pores within the chalk, which normally allow water to drain down through the rock, were blocked with ice, so the water from spring snowmelt and summer rain would have run over the surface carving the valley.
-14,000 years ago there would have been no grass or trees, just foaming grey-brown water thundering along the valley floor in the summer months.
-Tundra scrub and lichens would have covered the hills, with herds of mammoths and woolly rhinos grazing on the slopes.
-Now you can simply sit and enjoy the view with only sheep and cattle grazing the fields.
-Alongside the path you will find a bank that is carefully managed to allow an abundance of wildflowers to flourish.
-These vary throughout the year and include wild strawberries, milkwort, dog violets, marjoram, buttercups and large clumps of primroses: Disraeli's favorite flower.
+Echo Valley is a typical Chiltern dry valley that was carved from the chalk during the Ice Age, about half a million years ago.
+Now you can simply sit and enjoy the view with sheep and cattle grazing the fields.
+Alongside the path you will find a bank that is carefully managed by the National Trust to allow an abundance of wildflowers to flourish.
+These vary throughout the year and include wild strawberries, milkwort, dog violets, marjoram, buttercups and large clumps of primroses, Disraeli's favourite flower.
 The flowers attract many species of butterfly and bee.